-WHAT THEY DO: EcoForesters is a nonprofit professional forestry organization dedicated to conserving and restoring Appalachian forests.
-Forestland owners and local communities benefit from EcoForesters’ ability to develop and implement forest stewardship strategies that promote sustainability and resiliency.
-Our methods emphasize sound ecological management over other profit- and production-driven forest management approaches.
-We make positive impacts on the Appalachian landscape while helping landowners achieve individual management objectives.
+WHAT THEY DO: EcoForesters is a nonprofit professional forestry organization dedicated to conserving and restoring our Appalachian forests through education and stewardship.
+Forestland owners and local communities benefit from EcoForesters’ ability to develop and implement forest stewardship strategies that promote future forest sustainability and resiliency.
+Through community forestry programs, landowner workshops and innovative stewardship collaborations, EcoForesters emphasizes sound ecological management.
+We are actively making positive impacts on the Appalachian landscape while still helping landowners achieve their individual management objectives.

 WHAT THEY DO: We permanently protect and steward our region’s most beloved natural areas.
-When you support local land and water conservation, you ensure our lands, waters, wildlife, farms and way of life will be there for future generations.
-By preserving vital resources, you improve the area’s quality of life and continue building healthy and vibrant communities — forever.
+When you support local land and water conservation, you ensure our lands, our water, our wildlife and our farms will be there for future generations.
+SAHC is committed to creating and supporting equitable, healthy and thriving communities for everyone in our region.